gracelang/language/spec.md

 ## Named Requests

-A named method request comprises a receiver, followed by a dot “.”, followed by a method name, wherein the parameters have been replaced by expressions that evaluate to the method's arguments.
+A named method request comprises a _receiver_, followed by a dot **`.`**, followed by a method name, wherein the parameters have been replaced by expressions that evaluate to the method's arguments.
 Note that a request without arguments does not contain any parentheses.

+The _reciever_ is an expression, which when evaluated designates the _target_ of the request.
-Note that the name of a method, which determines the position of the argument lists within that name, is chosen when the method is declared ([See Methods](#methods)).
+The name of a method, which determines the position of the argument lists within that name, is chosen when the method is declared ([See Methods](#methods)).
 When reading a request of a multi-part method